quinvit/microcore/Sample/Angular/README.md

 ![Application](chrome_demo.png)

-The API Gateway and micro-services are deployed to Azure Web App (Linux docker container mode) in order we can easily scale up or scale out any service.
+The API Gateway and microservices are deployed to Azure Web App (Linux docker container mode) in order we can easily scale up or scale out any service.
 On the other hand, hosting microservice in Azure Web App is much cheaper than on VM or AKS.
 For the angular dist, we simply put all output files of ***ng build --prod*** result to an Azure Storage with enabled Static Website feature.

 # Deploy and demo